MLNL/PRoNTo/Readme.txt

 %
 %                               ----------------
 %
-% Please refer to this version as "PRoNTo v3.0" in papers and communications.
+% Please refer to this version as "PRoNTo v3.0 beta" in papers and communications.
 %
 %__________________________________________________________________________